foobarflies/pianette/README.md

 _Written in Python 3._

+You can find more info on [this article](http://www.foobarflies.io/pianette/) we wrote and on the corresponding [hacknernews discussion](https://news.ycombinator.com/item?id=9071205).

 ## Update

 To update the repository on a target **Raspberry Pi B+**, `cd` to the repository folder and just run: